LittleD3092/My-Vault/Database/Relational Algebra.md

 ---

 Relational algebra is used to write a query in mathematical form.
-It contains 6 basic operators.
+It contains following basic operators:

 - [[Select Operation]] $\sigma$
 - [[Project Operation]] $\Pi$